 Step 2: Serving the Subpoena

 The Rules of Civil Procedure to be followed will depend on the jurisdiction where the subpoena is being served in.
-If you are serving documents in California for a case in New York, you are mandated to follow California’s Rules of Civil Procedure.
+If you are serving documents in one state for a case in another, you are mandated to follow the former’s Rules of Civil Procedure.

 Similarly, once the subpoena has been served, any testimony, deposition, and retrieval of documents must be accomplished in line with the laws of the state in which discovery is being carried out.